Kleefuchs/.config/README.md

 **<h1>These are my personal dotfiles feel free to use them. :)</h1>**

+I made this repo so I don't need to carry a USB-Stick with me every time I reinstall or install on a new machine.
+I've intentionally made it relatively easy to install (at least on Arch Linux).

 ![Only Hyprland](https://github.com/user-attachments/assets/6ec75fce-6165-4fa5-a256-9d9ae9bb65b1)

 ![Hyprland and kitty](https://github.com/user-attachments/assets/5f9b068b-329b-4363-b0d2-db426b4a8427)

 ![Neovim CPP](https://github.com/user-attachments/assets/0922a330-e5b9-4f0d-8cbd-5177e609945d)

+Neovim does have dap (+dap-ui) and lsp support.
+It also shows your errors inline.

 ![Waybar](https://github.com/user-attachments/assets/10b31af5-813f-431c-b732-f0412b0d09a1)

-I made this repo so I don't need to carry a USB-Stick with me every time I reinstall or install on a new machine.
-I've intentionally made it relatively easy to install (at least on Arch Linux).

 **<h2>How to install them</h2>**